Accounting for Bank Acquisitions [White Paper]

 Day One Accounting

 The first step a bank should take upon acquiring the assets of another financial institution is to determine whether it has acquired a business.
 We note that under FAS ASC 805, a business combination occurs when a buyer obtains control of a business through a transaction or other event.
 A “business” includes inputs and processes that are at least capable of producing outputs.
-However, a business need not include all of the inputs or processes that the seller used in operating the business if market participants are capable of acquiring the business and continuing to produce outputs, for example, by integrating the business with their own inputs and processes.[1]
+However, a business need not include all of the inputs or processes that the seller used in operating the business if market participants are capable of acquiring the business and continuing to produce outputs, for example, by integrating the business with their own inputs and processes1.

 When a financial institution enters into a transaction to combine with another entire institution, the result is clearly a business combination.
 Wilary Winn believes that the acquisition of a bank branch also meets the definition of a business combination because the branch has inputs, processes, and can produce outputs.
 On the other hand, an acquisition of a loan portfolio would not meet the definition of a business.
 Determining whether sufficient inputs and processes have been acquired can require considerable judgment and we encourage acquirers to discuss the accounting implications of an acquisition with their external accountants and primary regulators.

-Once it has determined it has entered into a business combination, the acquiring bank must undertake several steps to ensure it has the information it needs to properly record the transaction.
+Once it has determined that it has entered into a business combination, the acquiring bank must undertake several steps to ensure it has the information it needs to properly record the transaction.

 It must determine the: